ALonelyJuicebox/OFMetadataToStash/README.md

 # How to Run
 - If you aren't on Windows (or are on anything older than Windows 10), install Powershell Core, available for Linux and macOS!
 - Ensure you've installed PSSQLite as described in the section above
-- Download the latest release of this script
+- Download the latest release zip of this script.
+You need the whole thing!
 - Open Powershell in the directory of this script and run the command `.\ofmetadatatostash.ps1` to be guided through the short setup configuration wizard